29 cm (w) x 37 cm (h), oil paints on board.

 This painting was done using a technique which allows a painter to directly compare the tones (and colours) of a subject image with those of a painting or drawing.
 A mirror is used for directly comparing tones, colours and the outlines of a subject image with those of a painting in progress.

-“Tim’s Vermeer” is about some of the ideas, skills and desires of one man, Tim Jenison, who is apparently not a painter, but who wanted to produce a similar painting to one that was produced by Jan Vermeer (born in 1632 and died in 1675 at the age of 43).
-Tim Jenison suspected that Vermeer used a 'mechanical process' to help him paint images with photographic tonality, etc.
+“Tim’s Vermeer” is a film about some of the ideas, skills and desires of one man, Tim Jenison, who is apparently not a painter, but who wanted to produce a similar painting to one that was produced by Jan Vermeer (born in 1632 and died in 1675 at the age of 43).
+Tim Jenison suspected that Vermeer used a ’mechanical process’ to help him paint images with photographic tonality, etc.

 The central idea that Tim Jenison presents convincingly in the documentary, is that Vermeer probably used a mirror (a technology that was developed before his time) in combination with a ‘camera obscura’ (a darkened room with a lens that projects an image of a lit room) to help him paint images with ‘photographic’ tonality, colour and spatial accuracy.
 Tim Jenison proposed an ingenious method of using a small mirror to compare the tones and colours in a real scene (typically an indoor scene) from a small image projected by a ‘camera obscura’, with those made with paint on a painting.
 Photography was yet to be developed.
 After Vermeer’s death, it would take around another 150 years to develop a reasonable form of photography.